AlistairB/alistairb.github.io/_posts/2021-01-31-haskell-on-google-cloud-is-great.md

 ### Google Cloud Run

-The equivilant of AWS Lambda on GCP is [cloud functions](https://cloud.google.com/functions).
+The equivalent of AWS Lambda on GCP is [cloud functions](https://cloud.google.com/functions).
 Cloud functions has much of the same limitations as Lambda and additionally has no custom runtime concept.
 Haskell cannot run on cloud functions.

 However, GCP has another service, [cloud run](https://cloud.google.com/run), which could be thought of as `AWS Lambda for Docker` and is a sweet spot for a niche language like Haskell.
 You use it by providing a docker container that listens on a port for HTTP requests.
 You can integrate it with other GCP services to automatically make those requests, then your API just needs to decode (with help from `gogol`) and handle them.